spack/spack/lib/spack/docs/pipelines.rst

 mapping schemes served by a web service.
 This type of mapping does not support the ``-remove`` type behavior, but it does follow the rest of the merge rules for configurations.

+The dynamic mapping service needs to implement a single REST API interface for getting kubernetes requests <URL>[:PORT]/v1/kube-requests.

 example request.

 .. code-block::